jathushan-r/Hospital-ChatBot-LLM/README.md

 For more details about this project, please refer to the project documentation and source code.
 Your contributions and feedback are highly encouraged and appreciated.

+## Implementation

+This project is implemented using the following technologies and models:

+- **Retrieval Augmented Generation**: The chatbot utilizes retrieval augmented generation techniques to provide contextually relevant responses.
+It can retrieve information from a knowledge base and generate responses using a language model.

+- **ChromaDb**: ChromaDb is employed as a database system to store and manage the knowledge base of medical information and hospital procedures.
+It ensures quick and efficient access to relevant data.

+- **Langchain**: Langchain technology is used to facilitate language adaptability, enabling the chatbot to understand and respond fluently in both Sinhala and Tamil languages.

+- **LLAMA2 Chat 7b LLM (Large Language Model)**: The chatbot leverages the power of the LLAMA2 Chat 7b Large Language Model to understand user queries, generate natural language responses, and provide personalized patient support.

 ### Group Members
 - Jathushan(200240M)
 - Savindu (200499M)